appserver-io/appserver/_docs/installation.md

 * Autostart after installation, no autostart on reboot
 * Reachable under pre-configured ports as described [here](#basic-usage)

-For OS specific steps and characteristics see below for tested environments.
+For OS specific steps and characteristics see the section below for tested environments.

 ## Mac OS X

-> Runs and tested on Mac OS X 10.8.x and higher!
+> Runs and tested on Mac OS X 10.8.x and higher.

 For Mac OS X > 10.8.x we provide a `.pkg` file for [download](https://github.com/appserver-io/appserver/releases/download/1.0.0-rc2/appserver-dist-1.0.0-rc2.33.mac.x86_64.pkg) that contains the runtime and the distribution.
 Double-clicking on the `.pkg` starts and guides you through the installation process.

-> We **STRONGLY** recommend, that you have a look at our [upgrade guide](https://github.com/appserver-io/appserver/blob/master/UPGRADE-1.0.1.md), before upgrading your installation from 1.0.0 to 1.0.1!
+> We **STRONGLY** recommend to have a look at our [upgrade guide](https://github.com/appserver-io/appserver/blob/master/UPGRADE-1.0.1.md), before upgrading your installation from 1.0.0 to 1.0.1.

 ## Windows

-> Runs and tested on Windows 7 (32-bit) and higher!
+> Runs and tested on Windows 7 (32-bit) and higher.

-As we deliver the Windows appserver as a .jar file you can [download](https://github.com/appserver-io/appserver/releases/download/1.0.0-rc2/appserver-dist-1.0.0-rc2.45.win.x86.jar), a installed Java Runtime Environment (or JDK that is) is a vital requirement for using it.
+As we deliver the Windows appserver as a .jar file, you can [download](https://github.com/appserver-io/appserver/releases/download/1.0.0-rc2/appserver-dist-1.0.0-rc2.45.win.x86.jar) an installed Java Runtime Environment (or JDK that is) is a vital requirement for using it.
 If the JRE/JDK is not installed you have to do so first.
 You might get it from [Oracle's download page](<http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html>).
 If this requirement is met you can start the installation by simply double-clicking the .jar archive.